deployd/deployd/docs/index.markdown

 ### Resources

-Resources allow you to control what is allowed in and out of your database.
-To allow clients to store data or users you create collections.
-By default these collections have basic validation to prevent malicious data from leaking into the database.
-This validation can be completely customized to restrict or allow any sort of input your app requires.
-It can also be customized to reject requests based on the current user, or ignore requests by anonymous users.
+Deployd servers are built using resources.
+Each resource handles its own unique URL.
+For example a list of todos could be served as a collection resource.

+    GET /todos?q={"$orderby": "created"}

+Deployd will route this to the `/todos` collection resource and hand it off to its module.
+The collection resource will execute a fetch from the storage engine passing the query `{"$orderby": "created"}` and execute the `GET` event handler if one has been attached, passing the event handler the current session and data retrieved.
+Finally, the http response will be handed the final object, potentially modified by an event handler.

 <hr />

 # JavaScript Client API

 Its very easy to access the deployd api from browser JavaScript.
 Just include `<script src="/dpd.js"></script>`.
-Deployd automatically builds and generates your data api for you dynamically.
+Deployd automatically builds and generates your data api for you.

 ## Collections